What is a leg fracture?

-Your healthcare provider will ask about your child’s symptoms and how the injury happened.
+Your child’s healthcare provider will ask about your child’s symptoms and how the injury happened.
 Your provider will examine your child.
-Your child will have X-rays of the leg.
+Tests may include:

 How is it treated?

-Your healthcare provider may put the leg in a splint or cast to keep it from moving.
+- Your child’s provider may put the leg in a splint, cast, or removable boot to keep it from moving while it heals.

 How can I take care of my child?

-Follow the full course of treatment your healthcare provider prescribes.
+Follow the full course of treatment your child’s healthcare provider prescribes.
 Also:

-- To keep swelling down and help relieve pain, your healthcare provider may tell you to:
+- To keep swelling down and help relieve pain, your child’s healthcare provider may tell you to:

 - Put an ice pack, gel pack, or package of frozen vegetables wrapped in a cloth on the injured area every 3 to 4 hours for up to 20 minutes at a time for the first day or two after the injury.

-- Keep the injured leg up on pillows when your child sits or lies down.
+- Keep the leg up on pillows when your child is sitting or lying down.

-- Give your child pain medicine, such as ibuprofen, as directed by your provider.
+- Give your child pain medicine, such as ibuprofen, as directed by your child’s provider.
 Nonsteroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen, may cause stomach bleeding and other problems.
-These risks increase with age.
-Read the label and take as directed.
-Unless recommended by your healthcare provider, your child should not take the medicine for more than 10 days.
+Read the label and give as directed.
 Check with your healthcare provider before you give any medicine that contains aspirin or salicylates to a child or teen.
 This includes medicines like baby aspirin, some cold medicines, and Pepto-Bismol.
 Children and teens who take aspirin are at risk for a serious illness called Reye's syndrome.

 Most broken legs are caused by accidents that are not easy to prevent.
-However, you can help prevent leg injuries by:
+However, here are some things that can help prevent leg injuries:

-- wearing shoes that fit well and give good support
+- Wear shoes that fit well and give good support.

-- gently stretching before and after physical activity
+- Gently stretch before and after physical activity.

 Developed by RelayHealth.